 \subsection{Quick collapse followed by slow evaporation into an empty bath}

 Now we consider large AdS black holes, i.e., solutions of the effective equations with $r_0>1$ which are thermodynamically stable.
 The (approximately) Gaussian profiles of the corresponding blobs are now broader.
 We have not found conclusive evidence of the existence of static droplets in this range, at least not for branes with moderate values of $x_0$.
 Regardless of this, we can always set up initial conditions for a blob localized on the brane, which does not settle into a static droplet and which then evolves by sliding off into the bulk.
-That is, we set up initial conditions for a non-equilibrium configuration of black hole on the brane surrounded by a CFT halo.
+That is, we set up initial conditions for a non-equilibrium configuration of a black hole on the brane surrounded by a CFT halo.
 This black hole will subsequently evaporate (cf.~Figs.~\ref{fig:three} and \ref{fig:evaporationlarge}).

-In our simulations we have modelled the entire process of collapse and evaporation.
+In our simulations, we have modeled the entire process of collapse and evaporation.
 We start from a large black hole in the bulk that has a substantial overlap with the brane.
-This is not a stable configuration; the bulk black hole moves towards the brane, and for a few units of time, it sticks there, see the upper row of Fig.~\ref{fig:evaporationlarge}.
-In dual terms, we start with a large, hot cloud of CFT plasma which surrounds a small, colder black hole.
+This is not a stable configuration; the bulk black hole moves towards the brane, and for a few units of time, it sticks there; see the upper row of figure~\ref{fig:evaporationlarge}.
+In dual terms, we start with a large, hot cloud of CFT plasma that surrounds a small, colder black hole.
 The cloud collapses onto the black hole, yielding a larger, hotter black hole, surrounded by a large CFT halo.

 Then, dual evaporation occurs: the unstable droplet begins to be sucked into the bulk.
 Where does its energy go into?
 At this point, it is important to realize that we are in the regime $r_0>1$ where uniform funnels are stable.
 At all times, our system has a tail that extends out to the asymptotic boundary at $x\to -\infty$.
 We argued that when $r_0<1$ it seems adequate to think that the exponentially small tail does not represent a connection of the bulk horizon to asymptotic infinity: this would be a thin unstable string that would pinch off.
 But when $r_0>1$ such a string would be a stable funnel that enables the transfer of heat to the colder bath at the non-gravitating boundary.
 That is, our system is always connected to a (non-dynamical) bath with a black hole in it.
-The droplet on the brane then emits all its energy into this colder black hole, as shown in the lower row of Fig.~\ref{fig:evaporationlarge}.
+The droplet on the brane then emits all its energy into this colder black hole, as shown in the lower row of figure~\ref{fig:evaporationlarge}.